janithpet/signaloid-bernoulli/README.md

 *The `local` version of this code doesn't contain any uncertainty because it is generally only used to debug.
 All distributions of uncertain values are collapsed to their mean values.*

-Other `make` commands include `make clean` to remove all generated files, `make docs` to generate the documentation and `make build` to build the object files and final executable.
+Other `make` commands include `make clean` to remove all generated files, `make docs` to generate the documentation, and `make build` to build the object files and final executable.

 ### Signaloid Cloud Developer Platform
 To run on the Signaloid Cloud Developer Platform, simply click on the `Add to Signaloid` button on top of this README.
 This will add this repository to your Signaloid Cloud Developer Platform account.
 You can then run the code by clicking on the `Run` button on the repository page.